stefangweichinger/ansible-rclone/README.md

 This variable allows for predefined remote configs to be loaded. `rclone_configs` must be a YAML list with a name variable and a properties variable which is another list of arbitrary key value pairs.
 See the example below which would configure a Google Drive remote:

+### `rclone_config_owner:`
+  OWNER: root
+  GROUP: root

+These variables allows for setting the ownership of the directory and config file for rclone.
+They are mostly needed if configuring rclone to run as an other user then root.
+But the defualts are set to preserve the defaults setting.

 ```
 rclone_configs:
   - name: ExampleGoogleDriveRemote